mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ### 10.3 Limitation of Liability

 TO THE MAXIMUM EXTENT PERMITTED BY LAW:
-- Kasigig's total liability shall not exceed the fees paid by you in the past 6 months
+- MzansiGig's total liability shall not exceed the fees paid by you in the past 6 months
 - We are not liable for indirect, incidental, or consequential damages
 - We are not liable for loss of profits, data, or goodwill

 ### 10.4 Indemnification

-You agree to indemnify and hold Kasigig harmless from any claims, damages, or expenses arising from:
+You agree to indemnify and hold MzansiGig harmless from any claims, damages, or expenses arising from:
 - Your use of the Platform
 - Your violation of these Terms
 - Your violation of any rights of others